 Address: 1005, 10/F, Times Square, Causeway Bay

-Go through the subway outside Cosmopolitan Hotel to Morrison Hill Road.
+Go through the subway outside Dorsett Wanchai Hotel to Morrison Hill Road.
 Cross the road to Leighton Road and turn left into Matheson Street.
 Times Square is on the left.
 (8-min walk from the hotel)